stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 ## PROJECTS

+**T-Systems Multimedia Solutions GmbH** (https://www.t-systems.com)
+*T-Systems is a German global IT services and consulting company.*

+I built accessible components which got integrated in a Salesforce application.

++ Used HTML, CSS, and JavaScript to write accessible components.
++ Adjusted the Webpack configuration for a smoother development experience.
++ Tested my code with different browsers to assure working components inside the provided browser matrix.
++ Tested my components with browser accessibility tools to assure that I fulfilled the requirements.

 **Schweisthal Beschlag- und Schließtechnik GmbH** (https://www.schweisthal.de)
 *Schweisthal is a sales representative for locks, fittings, and security systems.*

 I built a web app to configure a locking system.

 + Set-up the development environment with Webpack and Babel to use modern JavaScript and ensure it will work on older browsers.
 + Used LitElement to create the Web Components.
 + Handled state with Redux.
 + Cached requests to the REST API with Redux to increase performance.
 + Used the GitLab CI to make sure that the code was linted before merged into the master.

 **Aboutbooks GmbH** (https://www.lovelybooks.de/)
 *LovelyBooks is a meeting point for readers, authors, and publishers.*

 I built promotions from publishers on the platform for new books.

-+ Refactored the CSS to reduce the size and introduced the BEM notation to increase the reusability.
++ Refactored the CSS to reduce the size and introduced the BEM notation to increase the re-usability.
 + Improved the responsiveness to make the pages scale from small to big screens according to the design specifications.
 + Calculated a vertical rhythm based on the designs to enhance readability.